LesFerch/WinSetView/README.md

 # Language Support

-Any language that is displayed left to right, and can be represented with UTF-8 encoding, should work.
-The WinSetView.HTA script looks for a **language.txt** file.
-If none is found, it will display in English using text built into the script.
-If it finds a language.txt file, it will read that file to replace all of the labels and help text.
-A file named **English.txt** is included for reference.
-It is not needed to run the script, but can be used as a template to create a new language file.
+Any language that is displayed left to right, and can be represented with **UTF-8** encoding, should work.
+The **WinSetView.HTA** script looks for a **Language** folder in the same location as the HTA.
+If none is found, it will display English using text built into the script.
+If it finds a language folder, it will read the list of **.txt** files found there to create a language dropdown menu.
+Several example language files are included.
+The file **English.txt** should be used as a template to create a new language file.

+Contributors are needed to correct the sample language files (other than English) since much of their text was translated from the English file using Google Translate.
+The folder view radio buttons and the column heading checkbox labels are already correct in the samples because those were copied from Windows running in those languages.
+The other labels, buttons, and help text probably have many errors.
+If you can help correct a language file or add a new one, that would be most appreciated.
+I look forward to seeing some Asian language files as well.

+Please see the Acknowledgment section for any language files that have been hand-corrected.

 ## Language Template

-The first line specifies the dialog dimensions for a screen set at 100% scaling.
-This is needed because many languages will take up more space than English, requiring the dialog to be larger.
-The dimensions are expressed as width x height (e.g. 660x555).
+The first line in the file specifies the title displayed in the dialog title bar.

-The next set of lines represent the dialog button and checkbox labels, one per line with no blank lines.
+The next set of lines represent the radio button and checkbox labels, one per line with no blank lines.
+Please note that the second row of radio buttons in the dialog are not included in the language file because they have the same labels as the first row.

-This is followed by a <> separator and the title for the Help dialog and then another <> separator followed by the Help dialog text.
+This is followed by a **<>** separator and the title for the **Help** dialog and then another **<>** separator followed by the Help dialog text.

-Save the file as type UTF-8.
+Save the text file as type **UTF-8**.
 UTF-8 with BOM or UTF-8 with signature is also fine.
+The file can have any name as long as it has a **.txt** extension, but it makes sense to give the file a name that matches its language selection in Windows.
+For example: **Deutsch (Deutschland).txt**

 # Acknowledgements

 Thanks to **Keith Miller** at TenForums.com for providing the FolderTypes approach to setting default views.

 Thanks to my son **Brian** for helping me debug and clean up my HTML code.
 If you use Spotify on Android, please check out his [**Trimify**](https://play.google.com/store/apps/details?id=app.web.trimifymusic) app on the Google Play store.

+Thanks to **Patrick Hannemann** for providing **Deutsch (Deutschland).txt**.

 Thanks to my cat Puddles for keeping me company while I worked on this.